16th October 1888 — 25th September 1916

 To War: France and the Somme

-On that day we begin to follow the East Yorks from their War Diary 24:
+We may follow the East Yorks from their War Diary (the following are not verbatim):24

 Friday 22nd: To follow up the gains made during Flers-Courcelette, the 1st East Yorks were moved up to the front line for an attack on Gueudecourt.
 They bivouacked in shell holes and disused trenches for the night.
 Casualties were light, losing one man to shelling during the move and one overnight, with one wounded going to the Field Ambulance.